VenturianTome/VenturianTome/src/5.Characters/Maxwell_Acachalla.md

 ## | Other Trivia
-- Maxwell has died in a bank robbery and a court case \[12:57 - *Scary Underground*]
+- Maxwell has died in a bank robbery and a court case \[12:57 - *Scary Underground Horror Map*]

 ## | Mentioned Videos
 - [Scary Underground Horror Map](https://youtu.be/Hd_KT6KbnHI)